Rule 3745-85-01 | Contingency plans.

 (e) Line breaks that affect the routine delivery or treatment of water.

-(g) Unplanned absence of operator.
+(g) Unplanned absence of professional operator or reduction in workforce.

-(j) Violation of a treatment technique.
+(k) Violation of a treatment technique.

 (5) Public water systems that use automation to monitor or control the systems shall include plans to manually operate the public water system in the event of loss of automation.
 A portion of these plans shall be exercised monthly in such a way as to not jeopardize the system, and to the extent possible, different sections of the plan should be exercised each month.
 Documentation of the exercises shall be included in the public water system's operation and maintenance records.